dominicrodger/dominicrodger.com.old/src/code/ubuntu-netbook.md

 First, I tried downloading the latest release of Ubuntu (12.04), dumping it on a USB stick, and booting from that.
-I quickly got into Ubuntu, only to get an `io-remap` error, at which point the bottom of the screen to go black, and the top half of the screen tried to display both halves simultaneously.
+I quickly got into Ubuntu, only to get an `io-remap` error, at which point the bottom of the screen went black, and the top half of the screen tried to display both halves simultaneously.
 I went through the installation process anyway[^2], hoping the problem would go away.
 It didn't.

 Next, I thought I'd try Linux Mint.
 Same thing, no dice.